The Object of My Affection-1998

 It’s a powerful message that stayed with me and made me appreciate the approach to valued storytelling.

-Safe and sturdy for a PG audience, The Karate Kid (1984) may feel dated and flounder for modern audiences but the message remains poignant and fresh.
-Hard work, determination, and respect equal success and satisfaction.
+Safe and sturdy for a PG audience, The Karate Kid (1984) may feel dated and struggle to resonate with modern audiences, but the message remains poignant and fresh—hard work, determination, and respect equal success and satisfaction.

 Oscar Nominations: Best Supporting Actor-Pat Morita